hcientist/OnlinePythonTutor/unsupported-features.md

 ### Language-independent unsupported features

+- Python Tutor is meant for desktop/laptop computers, **not for mobile devices**.
+Some features such as live help mode don't work on mobile devices or tablets.
+The UI also looks cluttered and can be buggy on small screens.
 - Stepping *within* a line of code to show how subexpressions get evaluated within that line; the best workaround is to split complex expressions into multiple lines and assign temporary variables on each line ([example](http://pythontutor.com/visualize.html#code=w%20%3D%205%0Ax%20%3D%2010%0Ay%20%3D%2020%0Az%20%3D%2030%0A%0A%23%20bad%3A%20executes%20all%20at%20once%0Aresult%20%3D%20w%20-%20x%20*%20%28y%20%2B%20z%29%0A%0A%23%20good%3A%20shows%20individual%20steps%0At1%20%3D%20y%20%2B%20z%0At2%20%3D%20x%20*%20t1%0Aresult2%20%3D%20w%20-%20t2&cumulative=false&heapPrimitives=nevernest&mode=edit&origin=opt-frontend.js&py=2&rawInputLstJSON=%5B%5D&textReferences=false)).
 - Highlighting of what variables or data structure components changed in between steps (although that would be cool!)
 - Unicode doesn't well, especially for Ruby: [#134](https://github.com/pgbovine/OnlinePythonTutor/issues/134), and Python 2: [#77](https://github.com/pgbovine/OnlinePythonTutor/issues/77), [#124](https://github.com/pgbovine/OnlinePythonTutor/issues/124), [#194](https://github.com/pgbovine/OnlinePythonTutor/issues/194) (use ASCII characters when possible)